toptensoftware/JsonKit/readme.md

         }
     }

-For parsing, we need to register a callback function that creates the correct instances of Shape:
+For parsing, we need to register a callback function that creates the correct instances:

     // Register a type factory that can instantiate Shape objects Json.RegisterTypeFactory(typeof(Shape), (reader, key) =>